HIERONYMUS FRANCKEN II (1578-1623)

 Anonymous Sale, Bamfords Auctioneers & Valuers, Derby, U.K., 24.03.2021, Lot 288 (as Italian Old Master School)

-We are delighted to present this drawing which we discovered and reattributed last year, following extensive research.
-It is Hieronymus Francken's study for the oil painting of the same subject, now in the Royal Museum of Fine Arts, Antwerp (Museum Cat.
+The present work is a hitherto unpublished study for the oil painting of the same subject, now in the Royal Museum of Fine Arts, Antwerp (Museum Cat.
 1948, Inv.
-No. 163, see second image) painted in 1620 for the Serment des Escrimeurs (Fencers’ Guild) of Antwerp [1].
-The present work shows the artist working out the spatial relationships of the figures for the final work, which shows significantly less space beneath the bridge and an altered arrangement to the upper left and right of the work, accounting for areas where the canvas was cut to be framed.
+No. 163, see second image above), painted in 1620 for the Serment des Escrimeurs (Fencers’ Guild) of Antwerp (1).
+Importantly, our work shows the process of Francken working out the spatial relationships of the figures for the final work, which shows significantly less space beneath the bridge and an altered arrangement to the upper left and right of the work, accounting for areas where the canvas was cut to be framed.

-Francken's works on paper are vanishingly rare, with only a handful fully attributed to the artist.
-This drawing therefore represents an important rediscovery in his corpus.
-Hieronymus Francken II’s autograph signed paintings are also especially scarce: the finished oil of the present subject is one such work.
-The Antwerp painting is also a touchstone for establishing the timeline of his output, as it is one of just a handful to be dated by the artist himself, in this case 1620.
+Hieronymus Francken the Younger's works on paper are vanishingly rare, with fewer than a handful fully attributed to the artist.
+This drawing therefore represents an important rediscovery.
+His signed paintings are also especially scarce, and the finished oil of the present subject is one such work.
+The Antwerp painting is also a touchstone for establishing the timeline of his body of work, as it is one of just a handful to be dated by the artist himself, in this case to 1620.

 Hieronymus Francken the Younger was born into the renowned Francken dynasty of artists, one of the best-known artistic families in the South Netherlands of the mid-16th to early 18th centuries.
 Hieronymus studied first under his father, Frans Francken the Elder, and then under his uncle, Ambrosius.
 He may also have worked for some time in the studio of his namesake uncle, Hieronymus the Elder, who was court painter to the King and Queen of France.